 - JSTOR: Provides access to the full text of many core academic journals, books and primary sources on the arts, humanities and social sciences.
 Tutorials

-- Nexis UK: Provides access to regional, national and global newspapers, Global company financial , company information, market research data, and country information, including the BBC monitoring service.
+- Nexis UK: Provides access to regional, national and global newspapers, company information, market research data and country information, including the BBC monitoring service.
 Video Tutorials

-- Oxford Reference: An Online reference that brings together 2 million digitized entries across Oxford’s Dictionaries, Companions and Encyclopedias.
+- Oxford Reference: An online reference that brings together 2 million digitised entries across Oxford’s Dictionaries, Companions and Encyclopedias.
 Best for checking a fact or finding key information on a person, concept, or term.